 Do you have a creative hobby?
 If so, have you ever considered that you could use your talents to make extra cash?

 For example, if you play the guitar and sing, why not approach local cafes, bars or restaurants to see if there’s an opening for providing entertainment on the evenings/weekends.
-You could find that your passion for music could help you to earn a little more as and when you need it, thereby allowing you to avoid the payday loan trap.
+You could find that your passion for music could help you earn a little more as and when you need it, thereby avoiding the payday loan trap.

-Alternatively, you could look for freelance or part-time ad-hoc work to help boost your finances when you’re in need of funds.
-There are lots of agencies offering casual work – and by taking on a second job, you could even increase your social sphere, push yourself out of your comfort zone and meet new people.
+Alternatively, you could look for freelance or part-time ad-hoc work to help boost your finances when you need funds.
+Many agencies are offering casual work – and by taking on a second job, you could even increase your social sphere, push yourself out of your comfort zone and meet new people.